Did you deal in client monies through a trust account between 1 April and 31 March?

 If you stop dealing with client monies you must ensure that compliance with APES 310 is audited within three months of ceasing.

-Although unqualified reports are not required to be lodged, they must be maintained and will be reviewed as part of the Quality Review Program
+Although unqualified reports are not required to be lodged, they must be maintained and may be reviewed as part of the Best Practice Program.

 Examples include but are not limited to: engagements performed under the Corporations Act 2001 and the Associations Incorporation Act 1981 (Qld), or for other purposes such as the Queensland Building Services Authority Act 1991.